Sukhraj-Garcha/First-Unity-Game/README.md

 # First-Unity-Game
-This is my first attempt at creating a game in Unity While all of the coding styles and practices in the C# scripts are mine, the majority of the code was written by following a tutorial on LinkedIn Learning
+This is my first attempt at creating a game in Unity.
+While all of the coding styles and practices in the C# scripts are mine, the majority of the code was written by following a tutorial on LinkedIn Learning

 ### However, I did add some additions of my own: